da4all/da4all.github.io/_cards/dataset-documentation-assignment.md

   This assignment asks students to find a dataset to document and then leads them through a multi-step process of critical engagement with that dataset.
 The ultimate product is a set of documentation that is not merely technical but also critical and deeply contextual

 keywords:
-  - "Data Documentation"
+  - "data biography"
-  - “Datasheets for Datasets”
+  - "data documentation"
-  - “Thick Data”
+  - "data ethnography"
-  - “Data Biography”
+  - "datasheets for datasets"
-  - “Data Ethnography”
+  - "thick data"

 metadata: